guidotheelen/BTD/README.md

 - **experiences.html** – showcases transformative experiences
 - **contact.html** – provides contact information

-Navigation between these pages is handled by **banner.js**, which injects a common banner at the top of each page.
+Each page includes a shared navigation banner at the top so visitors can easily move between sections.

 ## Viewing Locally